-How Christianne Silverwood, employment lawyer based in Brighton, successfully challenged a decision by a large company to unfairly dismiss their employee and negotiated a reference and settlement payment of over £13,000, on her behalf.
+How our specialist Employment Law team based in Brighton, successfully challenged a decision by a large company to unfairly dismiss their employee and negotiated a reference and settlement payment of over £13,000 on her behalf.

 Robin had been employed for over 14 years when she was suspended, pending an investigation and disciplinary hearing.
 Until that point, she had been a valued employee, receiving regular promotions and positive feedback in her appraisals.

 A client had complained about Robin, accusing her of a health and safety breach.
 Although other members of staff were involved in the same incident, the client did not complain about all of the involved employees.
 Consequently, the company only took disciplinary proceedings against her.
 The same client was known to be vague in his instructions and aggressive in the way that he communicated.
 Robin had raised these concerns with her manager on previous occasions.